-Requirements for bidding as set forth above may be waived if any of the following are applicable.
+Requirements for bidding as set forth at Item Three (3) above may be waived if any of the following are applicable.
 The Finance Department is delegated signature authority for waiving the requirement for competition in the following cases:

-A. Emergency or Unusual Circumstances
+1. Emergency or Unusual Circumstances